runemadsen/programmingdesignsystems.com/OUTLINE.md

     - Clustering and separation
     - Aligning
     - Overlapping

+- Color
+  - [ ] History of color
-  - [ ] Layout techniques
+  - [ ] Color models

+- Layout
   - Law of thirds
   - Golden ratio
   - Root 2/3/4/5?
   - Exponential
   - More from Geometry of design

-- Color
+  - Grid systems
-  - [ ] History of color
+    - [ ] History of grid systems
-  - [ ] Color models
+    - .... different grids

 - Repetition
   - [ ] History of repetition